BluexIce/VocabTrainer/README.md

 # My Goal with this App(lication)

---> is to help me learn a language I want to focus on
+--> was and still is to emphasize the learning process of learing a new language.
+And more control over what you want to learn.

+- With this app you are able to define your own vocabulary and change it as you want

 # Future Plans